PPNM/remote-repo/README.md

 (2) Make Your Contribution:   Add a new file or modify an existing file.

-If you have any questions or need further instructions, feel free to reach out.
+If you have any questions or need further instructions, feel free to reach me out.
 Your contributions are greatly appreciated!

-@ I have added collaborator.md file to the main branch as a collaboration ref.
+@ I have added collaboration.md file to the main branch as a collaboration ref.
 Thank you.